ibm-ecm/container-samples/iFixesUpdate.md

-# Updating FileNet Content Manager 5.5.5
+# Updating FileNet Content Manager 5.5.6

-If you installed any of the FileNet Content Manager 5.5.5 components on a Kubernetes cluster, you can update them to a higher interim fix patch release level by using the updated operator and the relevant container iFixes.
+If you installed any of the FileNet Content Manager 5.5.6 components on a Kubernetes cluster, you can update them to a higher interim fix patch release level by using the updated operator (if available) and the relevant container iFixes.
 Required details like the image:tag of the interim fix patch Docker image can be found in the individual interim fix readmes.

 > **Important**: If you are using this Interim Fix as a part of a new deployment of the Content Platform Engine container, you must deploy the container as described in the Knowledge Center topic [Deploying a new P8 domain by using containers](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_deploy.htm).
-In the parts of the process described in [Deploying a custom resource](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_deploying_cr.htm), use the information provided in the section "Edits to the custom resource YAML file after 5.5.5/3.0.8" at the end of this readme.
+In the parts of the process described in [Deploying a custom resource](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_deploying_cr.htm), use the information provided in the section "Edits to the custom resource YAML file after 5.5.6/3.0.9" at the end of this readme.

 > **Important**: If you are using this Interim Fix as a part of a upgrading an existing deployment, you must deploy the container as described in the Knowledge Center topic [Upgrading container deployments](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_upgradeversion.htm).
-In the parts of the process described in [Checking the deployment type and license](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_upgrading_license.htm) and [Upgrading your components](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_upgrading_fncm.htm), use the information provided in the section "Edits to the custom resource YAML file after 5.5.5/3.0.8" at the end of this readme.
+In the parts of the process described in [Checking the deployment type and license](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_upgrading_license.htm) and [Upgrading your components](https://www.ibm.com/support/knowledgecenter/en/SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_upgrading_fncm.htm), use the information provided in the section "Edits to the custom resource YAML file after 5.5.6/3.0.9" at the end of this readme.

 ## Updating a deployment with interim fixes